-Inside The Golden Rat Temple
+Inside The Golden Temple, Kathmandu

 It’s a pagoda temple tucked away in an ancient part of Kathmandu, the interior is ornate and intricate with metal work and stone statues.
 It’s worth going to check out how beautiful it is, watch the people come and go and listen to the chanting monks upstairs.
 Buddhist chanting gives me goosebumps.